bosch-io/iot-things-examples/cr-integration-api-examples/README.md

 ## License

-See the top level README.md file for license details.
+See the iot-things-examples top level README.md file for license details.